robottheory/rt-midgard-test/docs/earnings.md

 ```

 Because the big price shift this example has a 20% impermanent loss and a 10% fee collection,
-which sums up to a 12% overall loss.
+which cumulatively results in a 12% overall loss.